paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-011-acquisitions.md

 **(f) Counter-UAS Defined.—** In this section, the term “counter-UAS” has the meaning given such term in [section 44801 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44801&num=0&edition=prelim).

+<a id="section-1159"></a>
+## § 1159.
+Floating drydock for United States Coast Guard Yard
+**(a) In General.—** Except as provided in subsection (b), the Commandant, using funds appropriated pursuant to section 1181, may not acquire, procure, or construct a floating dry dock for the Coast Guard Yard.

+**(b) Permissible Acquisition, Procurement, or Construction Methods.—** Notwithstanding subsection (a) of this section and section 1105(a), the Commandant may—

+(1) provide for an entity other than the Coast Guard to contract for the acquisition, procurement, or construction of a floating drydock by contract, purchase, or other agreement;

+(2) construct a floating drydock at the Coast Guard Yard; or

+(3) acquire or procure a commercially available floating drydock.

+**(c) Design Standards and Construction Practices.—** To the extent practicable, a floating drydock acquired, procured, or constructed under this section shall reflect commercial design standards and commercial construction practices that are consistent with the best interests of the Federal Government.

+**(d) Berthing Requirement.—** Any floating drydock acquired, procured, or constructed under subsection (b) shall be berthed at the Coast Guard Yard in Baltimore, Maryland, when lifting or maintaining vessels.

+**(e) Floating Drydock Defined.—** In this section, the term “floating drydock” means equipment that is—

+(1) constructed in the United States; and

+(2) capable of meeting the lifting and maintenance requirements of an Offshore Patrol Cutter or a National Security Cutter.

 <a id="section-1171"></a>
 ## § 1171.
 Definitions